frederic-perez/AmE-dictionary/data/idioms.md

 __in remission__ Of a disease, fully or partially ceasing to cause symptoms.
 __in retrospect__ :two: Considering or analyzing the past, with the knowledge that one has now.
 __in round numbers__
+__in secrecy__
 __in session__ Currently gathered and in the process of conferring about or working on some thing. _Hey, no one is allowed in there while the meeting is in session!_
-__in short order__ :four: With no delay; quickly.
+__in short order__ :dart::five: With no delay; quickly.
 Quickly, efficiently, and without any delays. _The repair shouldn’t take long at all.
 We’ll get you on the road in short order._ _Bob is the best trainer.
 He’ll whip you into shape in short order._
 __in so many words__
 __in someone else’s shoes__ Imagining oneself in the situation or circumstances of another person so as to understand or empathize with their perspective, opinion, or point of view. _If you haven’t spent time in someone else’s shoes, how can you judge them?_
 __in someone’s shoes__ If you talk about being in someone’s shoes, you are describing how you would feel or act if you were in the same situation as them. _Stop and think how you would feel if you were in his shoes._ _If I were in her shoes, I’d probably want an explanation._ _If you were in his shoes what would you do?_
 __in spades__ :two::dart: In large quantity or to an extreme degree. _A con artist needs charm, and she had it in spades._ _No carrier has ever blocked or discriminated in spades._ _Cultural savvy.
 Portland’s got it in spades._
 __in spite of__
 __in stitches__
+__in sum__ As a final brief, concluding point.
 __in tall cotton__ In a time or period of great success or wellbeing; doing very well.
 __in that vein__ _Text-to-image AI models are a lot of fun.
 Enter any random text prompt, and they will generate an image in that vein._
 __in the (grand) scheme of things__